Skip to content

 interval = "1m"

-Reverse-proxy /api/contact from your front door (Caddy, nginx, Traefik) at https://posthorn:8080.
+Reverse-proxy /api/contact from your front door (Caddy, nginx, Traefik) to http://posthorn:8080.
 Point your form’s action at /api/contact.
 Done.